Grid resilience and distributed power

 - Use non-wires alternatives:

-- pay DERs to solve local congestion instead of only building new wires
+- pay DERs to solve local congestion before defaulting to new wires

 Stage 3: Build the backbone (5-15 years)